AlexMazursky/academic-kickstart/content/authors/admin/_index.md

 Tangential to my core research, I enjoy learning more about soft robotics, mechanics of materials, and human-robot interaction.

-Outside of lab, I enjoy staying fit with kettlebells, bodyweight training, and biking.
+Outside of lab, I enjoy pushing myself with kettlebells and cycling.
 To relax, I hang out with my partner and our two cats​ :smile_cat:(Migo and Merlot).